How do I legally comply with homeschool laws in South Carolina?

 2. SCAIHS (South Carolina Association of Independent Homeschools)

-3. Other Accountability Association maintained by parents to hold one another accountable (RTT is one of these)
+3. Other Accountability Association maintained by parents to hold one another accountable (REACH recommends SC TOP)

 What is a homeschool accountability association?